Tropical methods for building real space sextics with totally real tritangent planes: Introduction

 \begin{theorem} Up to $\Dn{4}$-symmetry, there are 38 possible local tangencies between a $(1,1)$-tropical curve $\Lambda$ and a smooth $(3,3)$-tropical curve $\Gamma$ in $\TPr^1\times \TPr^1$.
 They are depicted in~\autoref{fig:classificationLocalTangencies}. \end{theorem}

-Once these local tangency types are determined, it would be desirable to know whether the local combinatorics can provide information on their realizability via classical tritangent curves to $V(\sextic)$.
-More precisely, what is the number of lifts a tropical tritangent $\Lambda$ to $\Gamma$ can have.
+Once these local tangency types are determined, it is desirable to know whether the local combinatorics can provide information on their realizability via classical tritangent $(1,1)$-curves to $V(\sextic)$.
+More precisely, we wish to determine what is the number of lifts a tropical tritangent $\Lambda$ to $\Gamma$ can have.
 Our second main result provides a precise answer to this question:

 \begin{theorem} Assume that the $(3,3)$-polynomial $\sextic$ with coefficients in $\K$ is generic with respect to $\Gamma$.
 Under mild genericity assumptions on $\Gamma$, each tropical tritangent $\Lambda$ to $\Gamma$ has either 0, 1, 2, 4 or 8 lifts to a classical tritangent to $V(\sextic)$ in $\pr^1_{\overline{\K}}\times \pr^1_{\overline{\K}}$.
 Precise values of the lifting multiplicities of all local tangency types can be found in \autoref{tab:LiftingMultiplicities}. \end{theorem}